 The Medway Virtual School is led by the virtual headteacher, who acts as a local authority champion to promote the educational achievement of looked after children and young care leavers.
 They work with schools, carers and social workers to help these pupils achieve educational outcomes comparable to their peers.

-Young people will transfer to the 16+ Leaving Care specialist team when they reach 16 years – unless there is a clear rationale for them to remain with their existing social worker (ie they have a good relationship with their social worker and they are undergoing their GCSEs).
+Young people will transfer to the 16+ leaving care specialist team when they reach 16 years – unless there is a clear rationale for them to remain with their existing social worker (ie they have a good relationship with their social worker and they are undergoing their GCSEs).
+More information on the 16+ leaving care team.

 The fostering service and the adoption service recruit, assess and offer ongoing support and supervision of foster carers, adoptive parents, connected carers and special guardians.